as-ws22/website/docs/course-syllabus.md

 ## Course topics

-Gain experience in data collection, data wrangling, exploratory data analysis, predictive modeling, and statistical inference while working on problems and case studies inspired by and based on real-world questions.
+Gain experience in data collection, exploratory data analysis, predictive modeling, statistical inference and Bayesian statistics while working on problems and case studies inspired by and based on real-world questions.

 The course will focus on the Python programming language.